massimilianofurlan/website/content/_index.md

 ## Research Interest

-I like infinitely repeated games
+I like infinitely repeated games and coding

 ## A Nice Equation